 - If your spouse can go out, an old-fashioned date may be the best medicine.
 Go to a show, a favorite restaurant, or your local watering hole to revive memories of past dates.

 - If your spouse cannot leave the house, bring in a friend or professional to care for them so you can get a break.
 Use that time to improve how you feel, such as by going to the gym, taking a bath, or engaging in a hobby.

 - Or use this time away to do something for your loved one.
 Buy a favorite dessert, borrow a book for them from the library, or rent a movie you know they’ll like.

 - Try tender gestures such hugging, holding hands, giving back rubs, or just making eye contact and smiling.
-Emotional support can be further extended simply by being polite and sensitive to each other’s needs, and talking about things other than caregiving.
-Sometimes we’re so busy we don’t do even these simple things.
+Simply being polite and sensitive to each other’s needs, and talking about things other than caregiving, can create a bond.
+Sometimes we’re so busy we don’t do even these basic things.

 - Connect in non-physical ways.
 Sing or listen to songs you both love, look at old pictures, or watch a comedy on TV—anything that gets a positive reaction and reminds the two of you of the fun you used to have together.